With Stripe Connect, built on OAuth 2.0, you can now get access to your users' Stripe accounts. This enables two important use cases:

 Collecting transaction fees

 Collecting a fee on each transaction is as easy as passing an extra parameter to the charge creation API request.
-The fees will be deposited into your Stripe account (to be deposited on our normal 7-day rolling schedule).
+The fees will be deposited into your Stripe account (to be deposited on a 2-day rolling schedule).

 Shared customers across all of your users